alephdata/followthemoney/docs/cli.rst

 Command-line functions
 =======================

-Many of the functions of FtM can be used interactively or in scripts via the command line.
+Many of the functions of `followthemoney` (FtM) can be used interactively or in scripts via the command line.
 Please first refer to the `Aleph documentation`_ for an intro to the ``ftm`` utility.

 .. _Aleph documentation: https://docs.alephdata.org/developers/followthemoney/ftm

 Key to understanding the ``ftm`` tool is the notion of :ref:`streams`: entities can be transferred between programs and processing steps as a series of JSON objects, one per line.
-This notion is also supported by the related `alephclient`_ command, which can serve as both a source and a sink for entity streams backed by the Aleph API.
+This notion is supported by the related `alephclient`_ command, which can serve as a source, and a sink for entity streams, backed by the Aleph API.

 .. _alephclient: https://docs.alephdata.org/developers/alephclient

 Examples
 ----------

-For example, the command line sequence below uses shell pipes to a) :ref:`map data <mappings>` into entities from a database, b) apply a :ref:`namespace <namespace>` to the entity IDs,
+The command line sequence below uses shell pipes to a) :ref:`map data <mappings>` into entities from a database, b) apply a :ref:`namespace <namespace>` to the entity IDs,
 c) aggregate :ref:`entity fragments <fragments>` created by the mapping, and d) export the resulting entity stream into a sequence of CYPHER statements that can be executed on a